 Ahh-nold Schwarzenegger is getting a bit long in the tooth, despite the resurgence of him and his aged 80’s action movie buddies in the popular Expendables series.
-His small-town sherrif, Ray, seems to know this as well.
+His small-town sheriff, Ray, seems to know this as well.
 Ray goes to the town diner, and practically sighs as he orders breakfast and coffee on his day off.
 But Ray is always a man of the law, even when the badge is at home.
 It only takes a couple of shifty looking truckers, hunched whispering in a corner booth, for Ray’s Terminator-eyes to shift from one side to another in full-suspicion mode.

 But nothing ever happens in Sommerton Junction, Arizona.
 Nothing.
 Which is kind of odd, considering it is on the border with Mexico.
 But whatever.